-- Received an ongoing allocation of \$267,841.12 from the Timber Regulation and Forest Restoration Fund. - Regularly met in open, webcast public meetings to conduct work. - The EMC charter was updated by the committee and approved by the Board of Forestry. - Strategic Plan themes and critical questions for 2019 were reviewed and retained.
+- Three published manuscripts and a published poster related to EMC-2015-001 and EMC-2016-002 were published and/or submitted in 2020. - Received an ongoing allocation of \$267,841.12 from the Timber Regulation and Forest Restoration Fund. - Met three times virtually in open, webcast public meetings to conduct work. - The EMC charter was updated by the Committee and approved by the Board of Forestry. - Strategic Plan themes and critical questions for 2019 were reviewed and retained.
 No additions or alterations were made to the priorities for 2020.
 The EMC committed to examining the research already funded and setting priorities by themes and critical questions in 2021.

-2 http://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201120120AB1492.
+&lt;sup>2 http://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill\id=201120120AB1492.